 Postdoctoral Fellow in International and Public Affairs

 His research interests span two different areas.
-His dissertation examines the rise and fall of labor movements over the 20th and early 21st centuries, and considers the effects of these facts for political change.
-In other work, he has written about American mass incarceration, with an eye on the racial politics of its origins and reproduction.
+One project examines the rise and fall of labor movements over the 20th and early 21st centuries and considers the effects of these facts for political change.
+Another project examines American mass incarceration, with an eye on the racial politics of its origins and reproduction.

-Adaner's dissertation reconsiders an age-old sociological puzzle: how, given enormous inequalities in income and wealth, do ordinary individuals succeed in mounting credible challenges to powerful interests?
+Adaner's first project grows out of his dissertation.
+In it, he reconsiders an age-old sociological puzzle: how, given enormous inequalities in income and wealth, do ordinary individuals succeed in mounting credible challenges to powerful interests?
 His work seeks answers to this question in the varying fortunes of the labor movement.
 He shows that workers are best placed to solve collective action problems and win concessions when they fill roles that give them leverage over economic life--where they have disruptive capacity.
-A final chapter argues that this insight has been missing from the literature on democratization, which either assumes away or oversimplifies the challenge of anticipating successful non-elite collective action.
+One paper shows that the ebb and of flow of these disruptive capacities is the best available explanation of why unions rose and fell in the 21st century, and also that the muted growth of these disruptive capacities explains the relative weakness of unions in the developing world.
+In a separate paper, forthcoming in the American Journal of Sociology, he argues that these insights have been missing from the literature on democratization, which either assumes away or oversimplifies the challenge of anticipating successful non-elite collective action.

 With John Clegg, Adaner has written about the racial politics of the punitive turn in American criminal justice.
 Conventional wisdom holds that America's carceral state was built by a revanchist white majority, but they find considerable support for a revisionist view that punitive policies found a hearing amongst black elected officials and the black public.
 They use a variety of evidence to argue that the conventional account needs revision--though not inversion.
 Even though African-Americans and their elected representatives often supported tough-on-crime policies, punitiveness was not a first-order preference.
 Rather, this support was offered amidst political constraints that severely narrowed the field of available policy options.